vacu9708/Shopping-mall/README.md

 Spring cloud gateway acts as a router and forwards incoming requests to the appropriate downstream microservices based on the defined routes.<br>
 It is combined with resilience4j, which monitors the calls to external services.
 If a particular service fails or responds slowly, it trips the circuit breaker, preventing further calls to that service.

-## Kafka
-For decoupled communication between microservices for scenarios such as order notifications.

 ## Docker
 For containerizing individual microservices